Bristol North West

 Bristol North West is a constituency (Note: A borough constituency (for the purposes of election expenses and type of returning officer)) represented in the House of Commons of the UK Parliament since 2017 by Darren Jones of the Labour Party.
 (Note: As with all constituencies, the constituency elects one Member of Parliament (MP) by the first past the post system of election at least every five years.)

 Constituency profile

-The seat covers northwest parts of Bristol, extending to the Severn Estuary.
-It includes traditional post-war council estates such as Lawrence Weston and Southmead, as well as more affluent areas including Westbury-on-Trym and Stoke Bishop.
+The Bristol North West constituency is located in the city of Bristol in South West England.
+It covers the suburbs to the north-west of the city centre and extends to the Severn Estuary.
+Neighbourhoods in the constituency include Avonmouth, Shirehampton, Westbury-on-Trym, Stoke Bishop, Southmead and Horfield.
+Bristol is a major port city and has a long history of trade, including the slave trade.
+Avonmouth is the location of the Avonmouth Docks which make up most of the Port of Bristol.
+Stoke Bishop and its surrounding area are highly affluent and are in the top 10% least-deprived areas in the country, whilst there are high levels of deprivation in Avonmouth and Southmead.

+Residents of Bristol North West are generally younger, wealthier, more likely to be degree-educated and more likely to work in professional employment compared to national averages.
+House prices in the constituency are high.
+The ethnic makeup is similar to the country as a whole; White people are 86% of the constituency's population.
+Local politics are mixed; Labour Party councillors represent Avonmouth and Southmead at the city council whilst the remainder of the constituency is represented by a mixture of Conservatives, Liberal Democrats and Greens.
+An estimated 61% of voters in Bristol North West supported remaining in the European Union in the 2016 referendum, higher than the national figure of 48%.

 History

 Bristol North West has traditionally been a Conservative–Labour swing seat, having elected five Conservative Party and five Labour Party Members of Parliament since its creation in 1950.

 The 2017 win was a surprise to the successful Labour candidate Darren Jones.
 Jones was re-elected in 2019 with an increased majority at an election where Labour suffered one of its worst ever defeats.
 He was re-elected in 2024 with a majority of 15,669, the largest recorded since the constituency was created, with the Conservatives falling to third place behind the Green Party.